Chapter 1. Lolo

 Eye-orbits like dark smoke focused on the door, which had a big, friendly white cardboard sign with red, italic letters: Open.
 Park Boulevard was a quiet street drenched in sunlight.
 The area was a bit run down in those days.
 Long ago, the street carried trolley tracks that were now buried six feet under asphalt.

 Lolo was a young, dark-haired waitress in the Park Boulevard Coffee Shop, up in the heights near Mission Cliffs Gardens, San Diego.
 The shop had an ornate Victorian front, with twin plate glass windows, a double door, and two concrete steps up from the sidewalk.
-Lolo's china smile and big brown eyes made all the customers fond of her, both men or women.
+Lolo's china smile and big brown eyes made all the customers fond of her, either men or women.
 The regulars all tried to sit at her counter section, and tipped her well.
 Her face, while feminine in a soft way, had a jaunty way of radiating tomboyish assurance that life was great.
 She worked the crowd with a wry, slightly lopsided smile.
 Every individual received at least one innocently personal smile, a glance, a wink.
 Every service was a relationship, a reassurance, a Platonic flirtation.
 She brought out the parental in older people, comradeship in younger women, and a rapid heart-beat in younger men.

 She was slender, of medium height.
 She always wore an apronthat day, a white apron, with strawberries on it.
 Her skin was just a shade dark, because she had some Iroquois in her genes, which added something slightly exotic to her features.
 She always wore some kind of decorative pin in her short, straight ebony hair, like a red ribbon, a tortoise-shell comb, or a blue lacquer cat.
 Seasonally, it might be a pumpkin, a turkey, or a snowmanthough it had not snowed in San Diego that anyone could remember, and she'd laugh and say it gets plenty cold in Montreal.
 In summer, it could be a surfer with his arms outstretched, catching a glossy hair-wave around the corner of her temple.
 Louise Maurian-Wheeler, our Lolo, was from Montreal, mothered by a Francophone Maurian and fathered by an Anglophone Wheeler.
 Lolo was in San Diego to study Art at San Diego State University.
 She worked at the coffee joint to make ends meet.
 She told everyone there was a boy named 'Enri back home, studying to be a docteur at McGill, whom she planned to marry when she went home.
 She spoke English well, but with that twangy, lilty French Canadian accent that sometimes made people laugh good-naturedly when she stumbled over an 'ard phrase or two, like those with lots of h-words, as in 'ard of 'earing, and she'd laugh with them and shrug.
 It meant a good tip, and she was a consummate performer.
 She also stumbled over piles of r's when they were mixed with h's, as in you are 'ere.
 More fond laughter, more tips.